Wurlitzer Foundation Grants

 In 2011 the Wurlitzer Foundation Board of Directors began exploring ways to maintain the Foundation’s existence in perpetuity.
 This led to dialogue with the DeKalb County Community Foundation and the perfect solution.
 Near the end of 2012, the Farny R. Wurlitzer Foundation converted its operations to become a Donor Advised Fund within the Community Foundation.
 Private foundations often find many administrative benefits operating under the structure of a Community Foundation, while continuing to enjoy its grantmaking role in the community.

+Each application is reviewed and approved by the Wurlitzer Foundation Fund Board of Advisors.
 The Community Foundation is honored to keep the Wurlitzer name alive in DeKalb County by working with the Farny R. Wurlitzer Foundation Fund Board of Advisors to continue to ‘mean music to millions’ through its grant support of projects that are consistent with its original mission.